01:47 – France joins NASA’s program on the exploration of the Moon

 France on Tuesday joined the program for future exploration of the Moon driven by the United States, by signing the “Artemis agreements” which notably envisage creating “safety zones” to protect extraterrestrial resources.

-France thus becomes the 20th country (after in particular Canada, Japan, the United Kingdom, Ukraine, Israel, the United Arab Emirates, Brazil, etc.) to join this new wave of space exploration.
+France thus becomes the 20th country (following in particular Canada, Japan, the United Kingdom, Ukraine, Israel, the United Arab Emirates, Brazil, etc.) to join this new wave of space exploration.
 Pacific, specifies the National Center for Space Studies (CNES), the French space agency.

 Its CEO Philippe Baptiste signed in Washington, in the presence of NASA administrator Bill Nelson, the text of the declaration known as the “Artemis agreements”.
-The American program of the same name aims to return astronauts to the Moon around 2025, more than 50 years after the historic moon landing of the Apollo 11 mission.
+The American program of the same name aims to return astronauts to the Moon around 2025, more than 50 years following the historic moon landing of the Apollo 11 mission.
 To eventually establish a lasting human presence there.

 It also provides for the construction of a station which will be assembled in lunar orbit from 2024, the Lunar Gateway, a future springboard for more distant manned flights.